 Are you engaging in your behaviour more often than you used to?
 The following may be signs of addiction:

-- Your desire for the substance or behaviour is much stronger than before;
+- Your desire for the substance or behaviour is much stronger than before.

-You notice yourself thinking about the next time you can access your substance or behaviour.
+You notice yourself thinking about the next time you can engage in addiction behaviour

-When experiencing an addiction, we may not be proud of our choices, and regret the pain and hardship we may inflict on our loved ones.
+When experiencing an addiction, we may not be proud of our choices and regret the pain and hardship we may inflict on our loved ones.
 The pull between regret and desire for our behaviour or substance can create a lot of shame, secrecy and guilt.

-- Engaging in your behaviours to avoid feelings of guilt, shame or embarrassment;
+- Engaging in your behaviours to avoid feelings of guilt, shame or embarrassment.

-- Lying about or creating alternative explanations for your whereabouts or unaccounted finances;
+- Lying about or creating alternative explanations for your whereabouts or unaccounted finances.

 Download yours today.

-Sooner rather than later: Act on the signs of addiction
+Sooner Rather than Later: Act on the Signs of Addiction

 Addiction is one of the most expensive social costs to society, with Australian’s copping over $14 million dollars in social costs every year.
 Personally, addiction costs an individual much more – relationally, financially, physically and legally.
 You can read more about the cost of addiction here.

-“When we are in the cycle of addiction, it can be difficult to imagine a life that is different to how we know it now,” comments Peter.
-“We can lose our perspective.
+“When we are in the cycle of addiction, it can be difficult to imagine a life that is different to how we know it now.
+We can lose our perspective.
 It’s important that we focus on the benefits of recovery, especially when our treatment or therapy requires us to push through some difficult times, ” comments Peter.

-Regain your freedom: seek help from The Banyans
+Regain your Freedom: Seek Help from The Banyans

 The Banyans Health and Wellness is a private treatment centre for those experiencing the challenges of addiction.
 Our tailored programs will help you uncover the drivers of your addiction, as well as equip you with the tools and strategies to regain control and experience the freedom of life once again.
 Our highly qualified team of registered professionals will work with you to rediscover joy and relaxation without drugs, alcohol or other unhealthy behaviours.
 Seek help today from Australia’s best private rehab centre.
 Call our expert team 24 hours a day 7 days a week on 1300 226 926 or make an enquiry below.